Introduction

 What This Means for You

 The digital marketplace is maturing, not slowing down.
-More people are paying for convenience, customization, and ready-made content — exactly what MRR and PLR offer.
+More people are paying for convenience, customization, and ready-made content, which is where MRR and PLR can fit.

 Conclusion